LupianezLab/Website/index.md

 {% capture text %}

 Our research uses approaches to map 3D chromatin structures and regulatory elements, as well as cutting-edge genome editing technologies.
 This combination of methods allows us to define 3D regulatory landscapes with accuracy and assess their functionality in vivo.
+We carry out two key lines of research: the developmental principles of 3D chromatin organization and the mechanisms underlying vertebrate sex determination.

 {%
   include button.html
   link="research"
-  text="See our publications"
+  text="See our research"
   icon="fa-solid fa-arrow-right"
   flip=true
   style="bare"